sven253/moonlight-android-homatic-box-4k-pro-v2/README.md

 If a stream does freeze in one of the non-default modes, the built-in watchdog restarts the decoder after a few seconds instead of requiring an app restart.

+## Known issues

+Mi TV Stick / Box (not re-tested against the current build):
+- Streaming can still hang at random times.
+- Smoothness may degrade when the large performance stats overlay is enabled.

+Homatics Box 4K Pro V2:
+- Selecting a non-default low-latency option causes freezes or no video; the watchdog recovers after a few seconds.
+- Controller input stopped reaching the host after a long session in an older build, while video and audio kept running.
+The input worker thread and the updated moonlight-common-c input/locking fixes are intended to address this; still under observation.

 ## TV settings recommendations